capsseminar/Spring-2019/Docs/README.md

 This folder contains the course documents for the Computational Applications to Policy and Strategy (CAPS) seminar, most recently taught as a skills course at the Johns Hopkins University School of Advanced International Studies in Spring 2019.
+The course bridges the little-studied policy space between software engineers and higher-level policymakers and strategists.
+It centers around reinforcement learning as a mainstay of machine learning; the lessons provide necessary foundations for later study of other areas in AI, for example neural networks and deep learning.

+**For self-studiers:**
-**For self-studiers: the course consists of the files labeled "SessionX_"; please consult the CAPS Skills Course Syllabus, at top, to begin.** Note that some material was modified during the course of the semester based on participant interest, needs, and requests (most notably Session 5).
+* To begin, please consult the CAPS Skills Course Syllabus, at top, to begin.
+Note that some material was modified during the course of the semester based on participant interest, needs, and requests (most notably Session 5).

-The course slides contain primary content.
+* The course slides contain primary content.
 Lecture notes have been provided to supplement the slides where most helpful, while keeping the material to a manageable amount.
-Supplementary sources on topics of particular interest are cited in the course slides.
+Select supplementary sources on topics of particular interest (e.g., technical materials on military unmanned aerial vehicles) are cited in the course slides.

-"T.npy" is a Python file used in a demonstration but not required for student use, while "Capture.png" is simply the course logo.
+* "T.npy" is a Python file used in a demonstration but not required for student use, while "Capture.png" is simply the course logo.

+If this is your first foray into the technical of AI, please see the classic "Reinforcement Learning: An Introduction," by Richard Sutton and Andrew Barto, available [here](http://incompleteideas.net/book/RLbook2018.pdf).
+It is large but nicely divided into manageable chunks on topics of interest (often less than five pages) and extremely well written. **We strongly recommend reading pages 1-13 in Chapter 1, to contextualize reinforcement learning and machine learning more generally, and reviewing pages 47-69 in Chapter 3, to understand at a high level the major methods of operationalizing real-world problems in reinforcement learning algorithms (focus on the examples and types of considerations introduced without being bogged down in the math).** Chapters 2 and 4+ are excellent resources but not required basic reading for those with a security or strategic focus.

-Please open an issue via Github (on the second tab, above) for any inquiries, suggestions, and comments.
+Please open an issue via Github (on the second tab, above) for any inquiries, suggestions, and comments on the course.